syncfusion-content/maui-docs/MAUI/ImageEditor/overview.md

 ---
 layout: post
-title: About .NET MAUI ImageEditor control | Syncfusion
+title: Overview of .NET MAUI ImageEditor control | Syncfusion
 description: Learn here all about introduction of Syncfusion .NET MAUI ImageEditor(SfImageEditor) control, its basic features and functionalities of imageeditor.
 platform: maui
 control: SfImageEditor